Multidimensional $\Lambda$-Wright-Fisher processes with general frequency-dependent selection: General results

 \section{General results}

-The models and subsequent frequency processes we have just introduced allow us to take into account any interaction we could think of.
-Indeed we have a total freedoom on the colouring rule, and may even choose a parent which does not belong to the potential parents sampled by an individual.
+The models and subsequent frequency processes we have just introduced allow us to consider very general interactions.
+Indeed we have a total freedoom on the colouring rule, and may even choose a type which is not carried by any of the potential parents sampled by an individual in the spirit of a mutation event.

 In this section, we will first present a rescaling of the population process, which generalizes the class of Wright-Fisher processes considered until now.
 We will then describe the class of selection functions that we can obtain with our colouring rules, and we will finally prove general results on allele extinction and fixation of our class of models.